elixir-europe/rdmkit/pages/your_tasks/licensing.md

 ---
-title: Licensing
-contributors: [Siiri Fuchs, Minna Ahokas, Nicola Soranzo, Rob Hooft]
+contributors:
+- Siiri Fuchs
+- Minna Ahokas
+- Nicola Soranzo
+- Rob Hooft
 description: how to license research data.
-page_id: licensing
-related_pages:
-  tool_assembly: []
 dsw:
 - name: Will a license be assigned to your datasets?
   uuid: ae28a862-5020-44c2-8c78-3abc185b190f